MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tab-navigation.md

 [!INCLUDE [sdk-include](~/includes/sdk-include.md)]

 Tabs provide a great way to enhance the Microsoft Teams experience.
-You can provide users access to your web application right within Teams using tabs, without their having to sign in again.
-For more information about tabs, as well as how you can extend personal tabs across Microsoft 365 products, see [Build tabs for Teams](~/tabs/what-are-tabs.md) and [Extend a Teams personal tab across Microsoft 365](~/m365-apps/extend-m365-teams-personal-tab.md).
+You can provide users access to your web application right within Teams using tabs, without having to sign in again.
+For more information about tabs, and how you can extend personal tabs across Microsoft 365 products, see [Build tabs for Teams](~/tabs/what-are-tabs.md) and [Extend a Teams personal tab across Microsoft 365](~/m365-apps/extend-m365-teams-personal-tab.md).

 ## Navigate between tabs